Medical Insurance Coding Specialist

 Online Medical Insurance Coding Specialist Programs

-In 2018-2019, 506 schools offered a medical insurance coding specialist/coder program of some type.
+In the 2018-2019 academic year, 506 schools offered some type of medical insurance coding specialist/coder program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|